Molly and Mama

 1 Trace Your Heart Template

 Save and then print a copy of the Heart Template.
+Make sure it prints at full size (100%, with no scaling or cropping).

 Trace your heart template onto the paper side of your fusible web using a pen.